Watch Your Six Explained: What This Military Phrase Really Means

 Can you explain the phrase ‘watch your six’ in aviation context?

-It refers to the rear position of an aircraft, which is a blind spot vulnerable to enemy attacks.
+In aviation, “watch your six” originated among fighter pilots, referring to the rear positioning of an aircraft—an area that is a blind spot vulnerable to enemy action.

 What’s the significance of ‘watch your twelve’ when someone says it?